Archive for the ‘Media’ Category

 The letter was signed by 20 world-renowned scientists, including NASA’s James Hansen, Ken Caldeira of the Carnegie Institution, Ralph Keeling of the Scripps Institution of Oceanography, and George Woodwell, founder of the Woods Hole Research Center.
 Read the rest of this entry »

-In 2012 I was co-winner of the Prince Albert/United Nations Global Prize for Climate Change.
-You can read much of that coverage on this site.
+Co-winner of the 2012 Prince Albert/United Nations Global Prize for reporting on Climate Change.

 Swiss journalist Daniel Wermus in 2010 article: “Stephen Leahy, a Canadian, and one of the world’s best-known investigative reporters on environmental issues, has launched a challenge:

 if corporations won’t pay for the news, then it is up to communities and the public to fill the gap.“